-The website of the Australian Securities and Investment Commission (ASIC) has a search function which allows you to Search ASIC's Registers, which allows you to do a quick check of possible company names or relevant numbers to the legal entity such as Australian Business Numbers (ABN); which can also be directly accessed at the ABN Lookup database, which is public view of the Australian Business Register (ABR).
+The website of the Australian Securities and Investment Commission (ASIC) has a search function which allows you to check ASIC's Registers for possible company names or relevant numbers to the legal entity such as Australian Business Numbers (ABN).
+This information can also be accessed at the ABN Lookup database which is the public view of the Australian Business Register (ABR).